Schedule Schedule Appointment Schedule Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Tooth Extraction Aftercare

-Following your tooth extraction, you’ll receive post-op instructions from your emergency dentist on Staten Island that you’ll need to follow diligently to make a swift and comfortable recovery.
+Following your tooth extraction, you’ll receive post-op instructions from your oral surgery dentist on Staten Island that you’ll need to follow diligently to make a swift and comfortable recovery.
 By keeping your mouth as clean as possible, you can ensure the surgical site heals properly.
 Here are some aftercare tips to keep in mind:

 Understanding the Cost of Tooth Extractions